json420/degu/doc/index.rst

     *   **Stream-friendly IO abstractions** used by both the server and client for HTTP request and response bodies

-    *   **Test fixtures** that make it easy to create throw-away Degu servers for unit testing, illustration, and play
+    *   **Test fixtures** for creating throw-away Degu servers for unit testing, illustration, and play

 Degu server applications are implemented according to the :doc:`rgi` (RGI), which is very much in the spirit of `WSGI`_ but does not attempt to be